 Frequently asked questions

-Amazon Bridge is a multi-phase initiative that connects donors directly to Indigenous communities in the Peruvian Amazon to fund clean water systems, sanitation, preventive health, education, digital connection and value chains development.
+Amazon Bridge was inspired from these Tendiendo Puentes successes.
+It is is a multi-phase initiative that connects donors directly to Indigenous communities in the Peruvian Amazon to fund clean water systems, sanitation, preventive health, education, digital connection and value chains development.
 It’s not a legal entity, but a project brand that unites technical experts, implementation partners, and donors under one shared plan.

 Clean water is the foundation of health and development.
 In affected communities, unsafe drinking water leads to diarrheal disease, malnutrition, and repeated school absences—especially among children under five.
 Delivering reliable, safe water quickly reduces illness generated by waterborne pathogens and creates the conditions for education, sanitation, and economic programs to succeed.